gvdb/crowns/README.md

 * The player then has 3 actions they may use on their turn
 * Players can pass on any actions in their turn
 * The actions available to a player are (DCARR):
-* __Draw:__ The player takes the top card from the deck and adds it to their hand
+* __Draw:__ The player takes the top card from the deck and adds it to their Stronghold
-* __Coronate:__ The player takes a card from their hand and places it, face down, on the Throne (the area to their right).
+* __Coronate:__ The player takes a card from their Stronghold and places it, face down, on the Throne (the area to their right).
 Only Kings, Queens, and Jacks can be placed on the Throne
 * __Advance:__ The player places a card, face down, on a card already on the Throne to advance it
 * __Rally:__ The player places a card or cards on rally points in front of their Throne or Stronghold
-* __Raid:__ If the player can pass any Rallied Troops during a raid they may access cards from the opposing player’s Throne, Stronghold (Hand), or Tombs.
+* __Raid:__ If the player can pass any Rallied Troops during a raid they may access cards from the opposing player’s Throne, Stronghold, or Tombs.
 A player’s House and the Deck cannot be raided

 ### Discard Phase
 * Once all three actions are spent, or the player passes on their actions, if they have more than 5 cards in their Stronghold they must discard down to 5 cards